 The festival in this fortress town first gained notoriety in Ernest Hemingway's novel 'The Sun Also Rises'.
-Bullfights and sangria aside, 'San Fermin' is a festival honouring Saint Ferminus, one of the town's patron saints.
-Each year from July 6th to July 14th the town transforms into a playground for locals and foreigners alike, where litres upon litres of sangria, cava (Spanish champagne), and cerveza (beer) are consumed.
+Bullfights and sangria aside, 'San Fermin' is a festival honouring San Fermin, the town's patron saint.
+Each year from July 6th to July 14th the town transforms into a playground for locals and foreigners alike, where litres upon litres of sangria, kalimotxo (an iconic Basque drink), and cerveza (beer) are consumed.

 Running of the Bulls

 The highlight of the event is the 'Encierro'.
 This is the actual 'running' bit where the bulls are released from the Parque de Santo Domingo and sent charging after the brave (read: crazy/stupid) participants.
-The course runs through the Plaza Consistorial, along the Calle de Estefeta finishing at the Plaza del Toros.
+The course runs through the Plaza Consistorial, along the Calle de Estafeta finishing at the Plaza de Toros.

 The best vantage point is from Parque de Santo Domingo.
 People start finding places along the track from 5am, so if you don't want to miss the action, you need to be there early.
 Alternatively, you can just stay out all night and walk there straight from the bars to a spot track-side.